lrdj/cc/_posts/2026-07-06-kant-welcomes-mnookin.md

 The categorical imperative asks that we treat humanity, whether in our own person or in that of another, always as an end and never merely as a means.
 Consider, in this light, the recent custom of your institution: students sanctioned in the mass, without distinction of conduct or conscience, so that a settlement might be secured; a neighbourhood excluded, so that a reputation might be managed; a curriculum submitted for external review, so that a funding stream might resume.

 In every case persons — students, neighbours, scholars — were used as means to an institutional end.
-The moral law does not permit this, and neither, I gently observe, does the Core Curriculum, which has been assigning me to nineteen-year-olds for a century precisely so that they will notice when it happens.
+The moral law does not permit this, and neither, I gently observe, does the Core Curriculum, which has been assigning me to nineteen-year-olds for centuries precisely so that they will notice when it happens.

 They noticed.
 It is the administration that did not.